 9.6

-Used for several AT seasons before switching to Picaridin.
+A long-standing standard among AT thru-hikers, predating the more recent shift toward picaridin-based alternatives.
 Effective for tick prevention.
 The smell and feel are the main practical complaints.
 Also damaged the coating on inexpensive sunglasses.
 For hikers comfortable with DEET's trade-offs, Ben's 30% is reliable.

 $8, 8+ hours, proven — DEET for hikers who trust the formula they have used for years